horizenight/Hacktoberfest-Contributions/README.md

 Once you are ready with the setup, follow the below guidelines:

-1. Create a folder with the Topic Name in snake case, i.e., if your topic is URL Shortener using Flask, the folder name should be **url_shortener_using_flask**.
+1. Create a folder inside contributions folder with the Topic Name in snake case, i.e., if your topic is URL Shortener using Flask, the folder name should be **url_shortener_using_flask**.

 2. Create a markdown file called README.md inside the folder and describe your topic.
 The description can be **Problem statement of your code**, **Algorithm description**, or something that is relevant to your code.